dbrisi/food_printing/README.md

 > Enter the degrees of rotation: 3
 > Enter a file name (no extension): ravioliRedefined

-In order to generate the g-code in a .ipynb, we created several functions to allow for modular testing and troubleshooting throughout the process.
+In order to generate the g-code in a .py, we created several functions to allow for modular testing and troubleshooting throughout the process.
 As described above, the printing was broken down into five parts:
 1. Base
 2. Walls
 3. Filling